kiba/Writings/for_science/chp20_team_rwby.md

 "Then....why?"

-"Perhaps you're playing in their hand, young lady?"
+"Perhaps you're playing to their hand, young lady?"

 "How?"